1991–92 Phoenix Suns season

-The 1991–92 NBA season was the 24th season for the Phoenix Suns in the National Basketball Association.
-In the off-season, the Suns acquired three-point specialist Trent Tucker from the New York Knicks.
-However, Tucker never played for the team as he was released to free agency, and later on signed with the San Antonio Spurs.
+The 1991–92 Phoenix Suns season was the 24th season for the Phoenix Suns in the National Basketball Association.
+During the off-season, the Suns acquired three-point specialist Trent Tucker from the New York Knicks; however, Tucker never played for the team as he was released to free agency, and later on signed with the San Antonio Spurs.
 The Suns were led by head coach Cotton Fitzsimmons, which would be the last of his four-season second stint as coach of the Suns.
-All home games were played at Arizona Veterans Memorial Coliseum.
-The team got off to a slow 5–9 start, but went on a nine-game winning streak as they won 14 of their next 15 games, and held a 32–16 record at the All-Star break.
-The Suns finished third in the Pacific Division with a 53–29 record.
+All home games were played at the Arizona Veterans Memorial Coliseum.

+The Suns got off to a slow 5–9 start to the regular season, but then posted a nine-game winning streak as they won 14 of their next 15 games, and held a 32–16 record at the All-Star break.
+The Suns finished in third place in the Pacific Division with a 53–29 record, and earned the fourth seed in the Western Conference.

-Guard Jeff Hornacek led the Suns in scoring, averaging 20.1 points per game plus contributing 5.1 assists and 2.0 steals per game.
-In addition, Kevin Johnson averaged 19.7 points and led the team with 10.7 assists per game, while sixth man Dan Majerle provided the team with 17.3 points, 5.9 rebounds and 1.6 steals per game off the bench, and Tom Chambers, at 32 years of age, appeared in 69 games and contributed 16.3 points and 5.8 rebounds per game.
-Tim Perry stepped into the lineup averaging 12.3 points, 6.9 rebounds and 1.5 blocks per game, while Andrew Lang replaced Mark West in the lineup at center, averaging 7.7 points, 6.7 rebounds and leading the team with 2.5 blocks per game.
-Hornacek finished the season third in three-point field goal percentage at .439, while Johnson's assist average was good for second-best in the league.
+Jeff Hornacek averaged 20.1 points, 5.0 rebounds, 5.1 assists and 2.0 steals per game, while Kevin Johnson averaged 19.7 points, 10.7 assists and 1.5 steals per game, and was named to the All-NBA Third Team, and sixth man Dan Majerle provided the team with 17.3 points, 5.9 rebounds and 1.6 steals per game off the bench.
+In addition, Tom Chambers contributed 16.3 points and 5.8 rebounds per game, while Tim Perry showed improvement becoming the team's starting small forward averaging 12.3 points, 6.9 rebounds and 1.5 blocks per game, and Andrew Lang replaced Mark West as the team's starting center this season, averaging 7.7 points, 6.7 rebounds and leading the team with 2.5 blocks per game.
+Meanwhile, second-year forward Cedric Ceballos contributed 7.2 points per game, West averaged 6.1 points and 4.5 rebounds per game, and second-year guard Negele Knight provided with 5.8 points and 2.7 assists per game.

+During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Hornacek and Majerle were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team; it was the first All-Star appearance for both players, and the only appearance for Hornacek.
+In addition, Hornacek also participated in the NBA Three-Point Shootout, and Ceballos won the NBA Slam Dunk Contest.

-In the Western Conference First Round of the playoffs, the Suns swept the Spurs in three straight games, but lost 4–1 to the Portland Trail Blazers in the Western Conference Semi-finals.
-The Blazers would lose in six games to the defending champion Chicago Bulls in the NBA Finals.
+In the Western Conference First Round of the 1992 NBA playoffs, the Suns swept the Spurs in three straight games, but lost 4–1 to the Portland Trail Blazers in the Western Conference Semi-finals.
+The Trail Blazers would lose in six games to the defending NBA champion Chicago Bulls in the 1992 NBA Finals.

-Hornacek and Majerle were both selected for the 1992 NBA All-Star Game, while by season's end, Johnson was selected to the All-NBA Third Team, and second-year forward Cedric Ceballos won the Slam Dunk Contest during the All-Star Weekend in Orlando.
 Following the season, Hornacek, Perry and Lang were all traded to the Philadelphia 76ers.